-With student loan debt reach record levels, American families are seeking more ways to help their children save for higher education.
+With student loan debt reaching record levels, American families are seeking more ways to help their children save for higher education.
 One solid option is investing in a 529 college savings plan.
 If you’re thinking about financing your family’s education, a financial advisor could help you create a financial plan for your needs and goals.
 Let’s break down the best 529 plans for 2021.

 Each state, except Wyoming, sponsors at least one of these savings vehicles, as does Washington, D.C.
 Money you contribute to these plans comes from after-tax dollars, so your contributions can reduce your taxable income.
 Your money also grows tax-free.
 And you won’t face any taxes if you withdraw money for 529 qualified educational expenses like tuition.

 Some states allow you to take additional tax deductions or credits based on how much you contribute.
 But the great thing is that you’re not limited to investing in the 529 plan sponsored by your state.
 You’re free to enroll in any program you wish.
 With that said, not all 529 plans are created equal.
 Some charge high fees and offer poorly-performing investment options.

 Utah 529 Plan (My529)